 Make a baby sunbonnet

 Baby sunbonnets were traditionally made from handkerchief linen.
-Here’s the instructions to make a baby bonnet out of a linen handkerchief.
+Here are the instructions to make a baby bonnet out of a linen handkerchief.

 Make a bed pillow sham